Create a Micronaut Application to Collect Metrics and Monitor Them on Google Cloud Monitoring

 micronaut.metrics.export.stackdriver.projectId=gdk-guides

-To create the database schema, the application uses the Micronaut integration with Flyway.
-Flyway automates schema changes, significantly simplifying schema management tasks, such as migrating, rolling back, and reproducing in multiple environments.
+The GDK Launcher included Flyway for database migrations.
+It uses the Micronaut integration with Flyway that automates schema changes, significantly simplifies schema management tasks, such as migrating, rolling back, and reproducing in multiple environments.
+The GDK Launcher enables Flyway in the gcp/src/main/resources/application.properties file and configures it to perform migrations on the default datasources.

-1. You specified Flyway as a project feature in the GDK Launcher, so the build file includes it as a dependency:
+If you specified Flyway as a project feature in the GDK Launcher the build file includes it as a dependency:

 build.gradle